NHS-Transformation-Unit/Lung_Health_Checks/README.md

 ### `data`
 This folder will contain any relevant data files or external data that is to be utilised during the construction of the model.

+### `documentation`
+This folder contain the project documentation including the model specification and guidance on how to use the model.

 ### `images`
 This folder contains all images used in the outputs or repository such as the TU logo and the flow-chart mapping the movement of patients across the lung health check pathway.